Location:

 Rear Suspension: live axle, semi-elliptic leaf springs, friction dampers

-Architecture: pressed steel ladder-frame chassis with steel body by an unknown English panel-beater
+Architecture: pressed steel ladder-frame chassis with steel body by an unknown panel-beater

 Wheelbase: 2,745 mm (108.1 inches)